 Every successful company mentioned above recognises that it is in the business of crafting customer experiences.
-The legacy banks respond to FinTech developments by either investing in new emerging startups, take-overs, or partnering to generate new ideas and innovations.
+The legacy banks respond to FinTech developments by either investing in new emerging startups, take-overs (Capital One take over of Adaptive Path), or partnering to generate new ideas and innovations.
 While rebuilding trust they are capitalising fully on FinTech’s biggest advantages: ease of applying innovative design thinking, not constrained by legacy systems and internal company politics; capturing and leveraging data, and hands on access to customers.
 Next few years have the potential to put transformative tools in the hands of the companies focusing on customer experience.
 Recent advancements in data collection and algorithms are helping to better identify and analyze consumer needs, expectations, behaviours and experiences.

 The future of FinTech and banking depends upon collaboration with traditional banks or other global brands as both have equal opportunity to leverage each other’s strengths and create significant value for their clients.
 Banks can learn from the startup experience by looking externally and challenging safe home grown industry thinking; learning how a millennial tech-savvy generation is often rejecting the traditional, legacy models of services, overly complex processes outdated interfaces and service channels.